simonmichael/hledger/hledger/hledger.m4.md

 ## Lot ids

-A lot's id is the cost basis date and label (if any), with a space between them.
+A lot's id is the date and label (if any) from the cost basis, with a space between them.

-Ids must be unique (within a commodity), so that we can use them to identify specific lots.
+It must be unique (within the commodity), so that we can always select specific lots.
-And their sort order documents the order in which lots were acquired (which may determine the order in which they are to be disposed).
+It is also used as a sort key, so that we always know the order in which lots were acquired.
+It does not include the cost.

-So when multiple lots of a commodity are acquired on the same day, the label is useful.
+So when multiple lots of a commodity are acquired on the same day, the label is used to distinguish them.
-If you leave it empty in that case, hledger will add sequence numbers to ensure uniqueness.
+If you leave it empty, hledger will add sequentially numbered labels to ensure uniqueness.
 Or you could record times there, in a sortable format like HH:MM.

 ## Cost basis notation